lelandpaul/ringingroom/README.md

 | `s_bad_token`            | (variable)                                                               | The user send a bad bearer token.
 (Payload repeats whatever triggered this response.) |

 ### Wheatley
-The changes to Wheatley have added a number of extra SocketIO signals, used for keeping Wheatley in sync with the rest of Ringing Room.
+The integration of Wheatley into Ringing Room have added a number of extra SocketIO signals, used for keeping Wheatley in sync with the rest of Ringing Room.
 Some of these signals have custom types (`RowGen` and `Signals`, which are described in detail below the table.

 | Event | Payload | Description |
 | --- | --- | --- |